Christoph33one/viks-bakery/README.md

  - The header and footer of each page is kept the same throughout all the pages, to keep symetry and repetitive UX experience.

- - The nav bar consists if three links, a home page, menu drop down link and a contact form.
+ - The nav bar consists of three links: a home page, menu drop down link and a contact form.

  - A registration form for users to make an account.
 Users information is then saved in the data base.
 Once registered, a user can see clearly that they are logged in.
-When a used chooses to log out, a second reminded message is asked before the user fully commits to being logged out.
+When a user chooses to log out, a reminder message pops up before the user fully commits to being logged out.

  - Three menu pages which can be created, updated and deleted by a site administrator.

- - A blog page where users can read and post from a cake competition.
-Users that are registered can create, read, update and delete a post they have made.
+ - A blog page where users can read and comment under a cake competition post.
+Users that are registered can create, read, update and delete a comment they have made.

  - A contact form where users can send a message that is saved in the data base and for the site administrator to read.
-User post request has been tested with MailTrap https://mailtrap.io/ for contormation that the email has been sent and received to am email provider.
+User comment request has been tested with MailTrap https://mailtrap.io/ for confirmation that the email has been sent and received to an email provider.

 ---